cclib/cclib.github.io/_sources/data_notes.txt

 Jaguar 4.2:

 The Jaguar 4.2 targets depend on whether it is a geometry optimisation or not:
-* For geometry optimisation and hyper/polarisability, the rms change in the density matrix elements is used as a criterion (controlled by the ''dconv'' keyword).
+* For geometry optimisation and hyper/polarisability, the rms change in the density matrix elements is used as a criterion (controlled by the ``dconv`` keyword).
 Default is 5.0E6.
-* The energy convergence criterion (keyword ''econv'') is ignored for geometry optimisation calculations but is used for SCF calculations.
+* The energy convergence criterion (keyword ``econv``) is ignored for geometry optimisation calculations but is used for SCF calculations.
 Default is 5.0E5, except for hyper/polarisability where it is 1.0E6.

 (Note sure how correct this is - but it's taken from the manual)